mbeddr/mps-platform-docs/src/doc/docs/languages/mps_extensions.md

     It’s used in the map that contains the layout data.
 It can be any unique string.
     LayoutMapEntry.key is the property where this string is used ([source](https://jetbrains-mps.slack.com/archives/C99H1FR42/p1634132395020500?thread_ts=1634127497.019400&cid=C99H1FR42)).

-## Conditional Editor

-> ^^de.slisson.mps.conditionalEditor^^

-!!! warning "Generation errors exist."

-    The condition of the conditional editor is not optional, it has to be set.

 ## Tables